rsmsctr/vaultwardenGuide/README.md

 2. Find out the current internal IP of your vaultwarden host ( usually 192.168.x.x or 10.x.x.x) and assign it to the domain name.

-## Preparing Docker Compose and running the containers
+## Preparing Docker Compose directory

 Now onto the fun part!